kimfucious/sakura/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to view the site, if it hasn't already opened in your default browser.

 > :point_up: To stop running the server, press `ctrl-c` where the server is running.
+To start the server again (which includes the Jekyll build process), run `yarn serve` from the sakura directory.

+> :exclamation: While you might be tempted to run `bundle exec jekyll serve`, don't do it!
+This site has been painstakingly crafted to leverage the best experience by using BrowserSync and Gulp tasks. `gulp serve` (or `yarn serve`) is your friend.
+Enjoy it...

 #### The \_site Directory